Frequently Asked Questions About Laser Treatments in Calgary

 Sun spots form when UV exposure causes your skin to overproduce protective pigment cells (melanin) that accumulates at the surface.
 They’re essentially your skin’s ‘memory’ of past sun damage concentrated into visible brown patches.
 Even damage from decades ago can suddenly appear.
 They can be effectively removed using IPL or different laser treatments that target and break up excess melanin, which your body then naturally eliminates.

-What is the best treatment for sun damage and pigmentation?
+What is the best treatment for sun damage in Calgary?

 – **Light skin + mild sun damage:** IPL photofacial (1-2 sessions)